CumulusNetworks/docs/content/cumulus-netq-416/Installation-Management/Install-NetQ/Setup-NVLink-Cluster.md

 8. Install and activate the NetQ software using the CLI.

-Run the following command on your *master node* to initialize the cluster and create the `netq-admin` user.
+Run the following command on your *master node* to initialize the cluster.
 Copy the output of the command which includes the SSH key.
 You will use it in the next step.

 ```
 nvidia@<hostname>:~$ netq install cluster master-init